 Addressing for your Incoming Packages

-A lot of this information is written in the light of Amazon.com shopping, but equally applies to other vendors.
+Most of this information is written in the light of Amazon.com shopping, but mostly applies to other vendors.

 • Try to put your phone number on your address.
 It may help.